ALADETAN-IFE/components/README.md

 # Install project dependencies
 npm install

-# If you need icons, install react-icons (optional)
-npm install react-icons

 # If you have a cached submodule reference you want to remove (keeps working-tree files):
 git rm --cached src/components